omardoma/java-postgres-driver/README.md

 # java-postgres-driver

-Eclipse Java Project
+A program to query postgres database using Java.

-How to run?
+## How to run?

 Import Project in eclipse